burningion/katacoda-tracing-datadog/golang-kubernetes-hands-on/step4.md

 Looking at the source code, I notice that both the `/generate_requests` and `/generate_requests_user` are called via a `subprocess.call` function.

 This spawns a shell for every request and doesn't look great.
-Let's write a service to replace this with Golang, and add better visibility across the requests.
+Let's write a web service to replace this with Golang, and add better visibility across the requests.

+We'll use our existing Golang application from the first part of this lesson, and add endpoints for those requests.